xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/skins_from_the_x-cart_app_store.md

 In case you haven't purchased a skin as yet and need to choose one, use the Visit the template store link in the **Choose a new template** section of the **Layout** page (**Look & Feel** -> **Layout**):
 ![visit-template-store.png]({{site.baseurl}}/attachments/ref_2lgAqF3p/visit-template-store.png)

-You'll be redirected to X-Cart Marketplace where you can find and purchase a skin you like.
+You will be redirected to the X-Cart App Store where you can find and purchase a skin you like.